 The permanent search for grace and elegance (i.e. good taste) was typically French.
 France had expertise in chords and, and was skilled at fitting music to the text or plot, finding the right declamation and expression, whether in imitation of Nature or to express an emotion.
-All composers, playwrights and and church musicians contributed to France’s drive for refinement.
-Lutenists, harpsichordists, viola players, music directors and the forerunners of and shared a determination to depict refinement and true sentiments, and dispense with excessive turbulence and contrast.
+All composers, playwrights and Court and church musicians contributed to France’s drive for refinement.
+Lutenists, harpsichordists, players, music directors and the forerunners of ballet de cour and shared a determination to depict refinement and true sentiments, and dispense with excessive turbulence and contrast.

 The advent of French

-At the start of the reign of grand and ., between 1650 and 1670, the French provided fertile ground for the blossoming of two new genres which lasted right up until the Revolution by adapting to public tastes - namely the
+At the start of the reign of grand and ., between 1650 and 1670, the French court provided fertile ground for the blossoming of two new genres which lasted right up until the Revolution by adapting to public tastes - namely the

 Thanks to the King’s determination and’s talent, France was the only country in Europe whose operatic genres, forms, style and structure successfully resisted the influence of Italy.
 Adapting the rarefied ballet de cour, Lully introduced , song and .
 The genre was to stand the test of time.
 The (now called the Opéra National de Paris) was founded in 1669 and entrusted to Lully in 1672.